Lo Mein. Delicious long egg noodles stir fried with an assortment of colorful vegetables in a delicious savory sauce! So quick and simple!

 Ingredients

-- 1 lb lo mein noodles
+- 1 lb lo mein noodles fresh kind (or sub with miki noodles or cooked spaghetti)

-- 1 cup napa cabbage sliced
+- 1 cup napa cabbage chopped

 - 1 cup red bell pepper julienned